Don Ortiz, more commonly known as Don P (Don Perion), is a rapper, producer, entrepreneur and philanthropist.

 Around this time Don P was in middle school and started hanging with a different crowd and started to go down a different path; grades started declining, started wearing gang colors, ditching, fighting, tagging, smoking weed and just about everything else.
 This continued through high school and got worse when his closest friends started ending up dead or getting life sentences, his car getting shot up, house windows getting broke; none of which was deterring Don P at the time.
-It took getting into legal trouble himself and having all 4 of his friends in the case turn on him to get him to back away from the street.
+It took getting into legal trouble himself and having all 4 of his friends in the case turn on him to get him to back away from the street life.
 After receiving probation by the judge and a strict curfew, Don P began writing music to fill his time.

 Don P's first song came in 2010 and was a remix to Cormega's "Take Mine" song; From here he continued to drop songs and started to build himself as a brand under his street name, "Fatal".
 Don P began building up a huge audience online and was doing 3-5 shows a month locally.
-In March of 2011 Don P has his first opening show performing before 32 Ent recording artist, OJ Da Juiceman who had just recently came to fame at the time with his single "Make tha Trap Say Aye" featuring platinum recording artist Gucci Mane of 1017 Brick Squad Records.
-Within 5 months of keeping contact with the label, Don P was offered a management deal with BSM which he accepted.
-He was first released to the industry with his first single "My Story" featuring Brick Squad/ Zoe Pound artist Haitian Fresh.
-Don P and his music continued to gain support from people like Missy Elliott, Warren G, Cory Gunz and more.
-After 2 years, and with his growing connections, Don P decided to not renew his contract and started his own label.
+In March of 2011 Don P has his first big show, opening up for So Icey recording artist, OJ Da Juiceman who had just recently came to fame and was on tour at the time with his platinum selling single "Make tha Trap Say Aye" featuring legendary recording artist Gucci Mane, founder of 1017 Brick Squad Records.
+Within 5 months of keeping contact with the label, Don P was offered a management deal with BSM by 1017 label executive OG Mack Drama, who at the time was most publicly known for being Waka Flocka’s OG on Elm Street Piru and was making the switch from street life to the music industry himself.
+Don P accepted the offer.
+He was first released to the industry with his first self-produced single, "My Story" featuring Brick Squad Monopoly / Zoe Pound recording artist Haitian Fresh.
+The song got a big push from Fugees member Wyclef, who was good friends with Haitian Fresh.

-Right at his lowest when he's driving around park to park just to kill time, it was about then that Don P's music began to start going viral and his social media page growing at 30,000+ people per week, reaching 200 million people a month.
-Business offers began coming in to the point Don P was now making more money than he ever made flipping, legally and without a label.
+Right at his lowest when he was driving around park to park just to kill time, it was about then that Don P's music began to start going viral and his social media page growing at 30,000+ people per week, reaching 200 million people a month.
+Business offers began coming in to the point Don P was now making more money than he ever made flipping, legally and without a record label.
 In a years time Don P went from homeless to owning 2 luxury vehicles, buying his father a house and making over 6-figures a year independently.
-Don P continues to be the most followed rap artist in Colorado and is expanding his music career and label nationally and has even caught the attention of Rick Ross with his new single, "Hit The Block".
-Don P is currently working on his second mixtape, "The Weight Is Over" which is an album based on his story from an adolescent to an adult and the trials he overcame in the process.
-2017 © Mogul Gang Records
+Don P continues to be the most followed rap artist in Colorado and is expanding his music career and label nationally.
+In 2019, with the federal legalization of hemp, Don P launched Reefer Madness CBD, a company he started to lower the costs of CBD products for people like his grandma who had Parkinson’s Disease and used overpriced CBD products to alleviate her symptoms.
+Don P also founded “Nothing But A Hound Dog” which is a pet adoption agency he started in order to use his platform to get sheltered animals a second chance at a good home.
+Don P is currently working on his mixtape series, "The Weight Is Over" which is an based on his story from an adolescent to an adult and the trials he overcame in the process.
+2021 © DonPerion.com